-We entered into an Employment Agreement with Mr. McGillin on August 14, 2014 in connection with his joining the Corporation, which provides for our employment of Mr. McGillin as our Senior Vice President and Chief Commercial Officer.
-In 2019, Mr. McGillin's annual salary was \$357,500, subject to periodic review and adjustment at our discretion.
-Under the Employment Agreement, Mr. McGillin is also eligible to receive an annual performance bonus, payable in cash or stock, of up to 40% of his annual salary.
-Under the terms of the Employment Agreement, if (1) we terminate Mr. McGillin for cause or if he resigns for other than good reason, Mr. McGillin will not be entitled to any separation benefits; (2) we terminate Mr. McGillin's employment without cause other than within six months prior to or 12 months following a change in control of the Corporation or Mr. McGillin resigns for good reason, he will be entitled to receive separation benefits equal to his base salary, target bonus amount and continuation of health benefits for a period of twelve months from the date of such termination; (3) we terminate Mr. McGillin's employment within six months prior to or 12 months following a change in control of the Corporation or Mr. McGillin resigns for good reason, he will be entitled to the same benefits as described in (2) above, and in addition, we will accelerate his rights to exercise shares under any stock option grants; and (4) Mr. McGillin dies or becomes totally disabled, we will accelerate the rights of his representative to exercise shares under and stock option grants.
-In connection with the Employment Agreement, Mr. McGillin executed a Confidentiality & Non-Compete Agreement with the Corporation.
+Under the terms of his employment agreement, if (1) we terminate Mr. Higgins for cause or if he resigns for other than good reason, Mr. Higgins will not be entitled to any separation benefits; (2) we terminate Mr. Higgins' employment without cause other than within six months prior to or 12 months following a change in control of the Corporation or Mr. Higgins resigns for good reason, he will be entitled to receive separation benefits equal to his base salary of \$359,125 and continuation of health benefits for a period of twelve months from the date of such termination; (3) we terminate Mr. Higgins' employment within six months prior to or 12 months following a change in control of the Corporation or Mr. Higgins resigns for good reason, he will be entitled to the same benefits as described in (2) above, and in addition, we will accelerate his rights to exercise shares under any stock option grants; and (4) Mr. Higgins dies or becomes totally disabled, we will accelerate the rights of his representative to exercise shares under and stock option grants